How to Get Rid of Silverfish Bugs

 Identification

-How to Identify a Silverfish
+How to Identify a Silverfish Bug

-Silverfish are slender, softbodies, wingless insects with long carrot-shaped bodies approximately 1/2-inch in length.
+Silverfish are slender, soft bodies, wingless insects with long carrot-shaped bodies approximately 1/2-inch in length.

 They resemble a fish due to their shiny silver, scaly bodies that taper gradually to the rear.
 Their bodies have no obvious segmentation, and are easily identified by the two slender antennae stemming from their heads and the three tail-like appendages on their back-ends.
 They are smaller and thinner than cockroaches, and a different color than the similarly-sized earwig.

 Silverfish have rather stubby legs, but don’t let that fool you.
 They are capable of moving very, very quickly, especially when startled.
-This is when most people see silverfish: when the pests’ late-night feasting is interrupted and they scurry back to the dark corners of your home.
+This is when most people see silverfish: when the pests’ late-night feasting is interrupted, and they scurry back to the dark corners of your home.
 Their rapid side-to-side movement resembles a swimming fish, which is said to be the source of their name.

-Silverfish Damage
+Silverfish Insect Damage

 Normally, silverfish live outdoors under rocks, bark, and leaf mold; they’ll also live in the nests of birds and ants.